secretnodes/secretnodes.org/docs/ss.md

 2. Open the Ethereum app on the device itself by pressing both buttons.
 3. Enable the "Browser support" setting.

-## Enable browser support for ledger
+## Enable contract support for ledger

 1. Connect your Nano S or your Nano X.
 2. Open the Ethereum app on the device itself by pressing both buttons.